tripledio/tripledio.github.io/_posts/2024-03-27-cost-of-efficiency.md

 Ever since the industrial age, the pursuit of efficiency has been relentless.
 That pursuit manifests itself in various objectives:

-+ Maximum Resource Utilization]: Ensuring all resources operate at maximum capacity.
++ Maximum Resource Utilization: Ensuring all resources operate at maximum capacity.
 + Division of Labor: Assigning specialized resources with the highest output to specific tasks.
 + First-Time Right: Striving to get it right on the first attempt and avoid rework.